-To enable Multi-Sandbox of the MicroEJ Core Engine, in the platform configuration file, check
+To enable Multi-Sandbox of the MicroEJ Core Engine, in the platform configuration file, check .
 Multi Applications

-The KF API Module must be added to the module.ivy of the MicroEJ Application project in order to allow access to [KF] library.
+The KF API Module must be added to the module.ivy of the MicroEJ Application project to use [KF] library.

 '''

 <dependency org="ej.api" name="kf" rev="1.4.4"/>

 '''